drabrar12/DrAbrar/README.md

-This project was built as a voluntary contribution and dedicated to Dr. Abrar Hussain, with development beginning on December 23, 2025 in Houston, Texas.
+This project was built as a voluntary contribution and dedicated to Dr. Abrar Hussain, with development beginning on December 23, 2025 in Houston, Texas by Dr Aref.

 **********
    ●